Caroline of Brunswick: Queen consort

 By the beginning of June 1820, Caroline had travelled north from Italy, and was at St Omer near Calais.
 Acting on the advice of Alderman Matthew Wood and her lady-in-waiting Lady Anne Hamilton, she rejected the government's offer.
 She bade farewell to Pergami, and embarked for England.
 When she arrived on 5 June, riots broke out in support of her.
 Caroline was a figurehead for the growing Radical movement that demanded political reform and opposed the unpopular king.
 Nevertheless, the King still adamantly desired a divorce and, the following day, he submitted the evidence gathered by the Milan commission to Parliament in two green bags.
 On 15 June the guards in the King's Mews mutinied.
 The mutiny was contained, but the government was fearful of further unrest.
 Examination of the bags of evidence was delayed as Parliament debated the form of the investigation, but eventually, on 27 June, they were opened and examined in secret by 15 peers.
 The peers considered the contents scandalous, and a week later, after their report to the House, the government introduced a bill in Parliament, the Pains and Penalties Bill 1820, to strip Caroline of the title of queen and dissolve her marriage.
-It was claimed that Caroline had committed adultery with a low-born man: Bartolomeo Pergami.
+It was claimed that Caroline had committed adultery with a low-born man: Bartolomeo Pergami, her servant.
 Various witnesses, such as Theodore Majocchi, were called during the reading of the bill, which was effectively a public trial of the Queen.
 The trial caused a sensation, as details of Caroline's familiarity with Pergami were revealed.
 Witnesses said the couple had slept in the same room, kissed, and been seen together in a state of undress.
 The bill passed the House of Lords, but was not submitted to the House of Commons as there was little prospect that the Commons would pass it.
 To her friends Caroline joked that she had indeed committed adultery once—with the husband of Mrs. Fitzherbert, the King.